Vina27/flicks_frontend/README.md

 This app allows a user to click on one of the movie posters to view it's summary and reviews.
 A user can also create new reviews, update, and delete them.

-Created by Maysoon Tabali for Flatiron's School Mod 4 Project
+Created by Maysoon Tabali for Flatiron's School Mod 4 Project.